helm/helm/docs/charts_hooks.md

    Kubernetes)
 5. Tiller sorts hooks by weight (assigning a weight of 0 by default) and by name for those hooks with the same weight in ascending order.
 6. Tiller then loads the hook with the lowest weight first (negative to positive)
-7. Tiller waits until the hook is "Ready"
+7. Tiller waits until the hook is "Ready" (except for CRDs)
 8. Tiller loads the resulting resources into Kubernetes.
 Note that if the `--wait` flag is set, Tiller will wait until all resources are in a ready state and will not run the `post-install` hook until they are ready.